Insights

 The stock market has been on an amazing run.
 Over the last 15 years, the S&P 500’s average annual return was in the mid-teens, well above its long-term average of around 10%.
 The last two years extended this climb, leaving most major indexes near all-time highs.

-Greed Is on the Rise
+Greed is on the rise

 Signs of euphoria have emerged.
 Valuations are stretched, with the market trading at over 28 times trailing earnings versus a long-term average of 18 times.
 After the election, just eight stocks accounted for 85% of the market’s increase in November and December, while the other 492 members of the S&P 500 did little to help performance.
 If you weren’t in the eight BATMMAAN* stocks, 2024 may have ended on a sour note.